davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 - Scheduled jobs triggered by timers
 - Consuming events from Kafka

-For HTTP requests, they can be further split into multiple sub-categories, giving us the following process flows:
+For HTTP requests, they can be further split into multiple sub-categories.

+Given above, we have the following process flows:

 - [HTTP request for creating data](#http-request-for-creating-data)
 - [HTTP request for updating data](#http-request-for-updating-data)